openwallet-foundation/owl-agent-test-harness/aries-backchannels/README.md

 # Aries Backchannels

-This folder contains the Aries backchannels that have been added to the Aries Agent Test Harness, each in their own folder.
+This folder contains the Aries backchannels that have been added to the Aries Agent Test Harness, each in their own folder, plus some shared files that may be useful to specific backchannel implementations.
 As noted in the main repo readme, backchannels receive requests from the test harness and convert those requests into instructions for the component under test (CUT).
-Within backchannel folders there may be more than one Dockerfile to build a different Test Agents sharing a single backchannel, perhaps for different versions of the CUT or different configurations.
+Within the component backchannel folders there may be more than one Dockerfile to build a different Test Agents sharing a single backchannel, perhaps for different versions of the CUT or different configurations.

 ## Writing a new Backchannel

 If you are writing a backchannel using Python, you're in luck!
 Just use either the `ACA-Py` or `VCX` backchannels as a model.
 They sub-class from a common base class (in the `python` folder), which implements the common backchannel features.
 The Python implementation is data driven, using the txt file in the `data` folder.

+### What's Needed

 If you are implementing from scratch, you need to implement a backchannel which: